 Questions to expect from your doctor

-Your doctor will ask you or your family members a number of questions to try to determine what may have caused your acute liver failure.
+Your doctor will ask you or your family members questions to try to determine the cause of your acute liver failure.
 Your doctor may ask:

 - What prescription medications do you take?